Aurora-Interactive/chatbot-sdk-typescript/docs/sdks/chats/README.md

 ## preview

-Useful when previwing the chat in the chat list sidebar
+Get the latest message from the given chat

 ### Example Usage